QwikDev/qwik/packages/qwik-city/middleware/request-handler/api.md

     readonly json: (statusCode: StatusCodes, data: any) => AbortMessage;
     readonly locale: (local?: string) => string;
-    // Warning: (ae-forgotten-export) The symbol "RedirectCode" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "RedirectMessage" needs to be exported by the entry point index.d.ts readonly redirect: (statusCode: RedirectCode, url: string) => RedirectMessage;
+    // Warning: (ae-forgotten-export) The symbol "RedirectCode" needs to be exported by the entry point index.d.ts readonly redirect: (statusCode: RedirectCode, url: string) => RedirectMessage;
     // Warning: (ae-forgotten-export) The symbol "SendMethod" needs to be exported by the entry point index.d.ts readonly send: SendMethod;
     // Warning: (ae-forgotten-export) The symbol "StatusCodes" needs to be exported by the entry point index.d.ts readonly status: (statusCode?: StatusCodes) => number;
-    // Warning: (ae-forgotten-export) The symbol "AbortMessage" needs to be exported by the entry point index.d.ts readonly text: (statusCode: StatusCodes, text: string) => AbortMessage;
+    readonly text: (statusCode: StatusCodes, text: string) => AbortMessage;
 }